 RIE2020 ADVANCED MANUFACTURING AND ENGINEERING (AME) IAF-PP

-Research, innovation and enterprise are cornerstones of Singapore’s national strategy to develop a knowledge-based innovation-driven economy and society.
+Research, innovation, and enterprise are cornerstones of Singapore’s national strategy to develop a knowledge-based innovation-driven economy and society.
 Public investment in research and innovation has grown over the last 25 years.
-Under the last five-year Research, Innovation and Enterprise (RIE) 2015 Plan, the Singapore government committed $16 billion over 2011 to 2015 to establish Singapore as a global research and development (R&D) hub.
+Under the five-year Research, Innovation and Enterprise (RIE) 2015 Plan, the Singapore government committed $16 billion from 2011 to 2015 to establish Singapore as a global research and development (R&D) hub.
 The government will be sustaining its commitment to research, innovation and enterprise, and will invest $19 billion for the RIE2020 Plan over 2016 to 2020.

 •Machinery & Systems

 •Medical Technology Manufacturing

 Four cross-cutting technology areas have also been identified as essential enablers, which will undergird and support the verticals.
 These are:

 To maximise value creation, integrated strategies will be developed across the entire innovation value chain, drawing on the capabilities of stakeholders in the ecosystem, including government agencies, public research performers, universities, and industry.
 For example, inputs from industry will be sought in the conceptualisation of programmes supported by the Industry Alignment Fund (Pre-Positioning) scheme.

 For SIMTech, we develop on two project initiatives as part of Industrie 4.0 movement, namely:

 CYBER-PHYSICAL PRODUCTION SYSTEM (CPPS) - TOWARDS CONTEXTUAL AND INTELLIGENT RESPONSE

 Cyber-physical production system (CPPS) can be defined as a system of collaborating computational elements and subsystems that interact with the physical world throughout all layers of the production system to enable contextual sensing and intelligent response.